 Certain Material Tax and Accounting Implications.
 Section 162(m) of the Code generally disallows a federal income tax deduction to public companies for compensation in excess of \$1 million paid to the CEO and to each of the three other most highly compensated executive officers (other than the CFO) in any taxable year.
-The aggregate combination of salary, distributions from the 2005 VNQDC Plan or the 2012 NQDC Plan, payout from the EMPI Plan, the issuance of common shares from the 2007 Incentive Equity Plan or the 2012 and restricted shares and restricted share and restricted shares and restricted share and restricted share and restricted share or the value of the NEOs, and is expected to cause the \$1 million limit to be exceeded with respect to certain of the NEOs, and is expected to cause the \$1 million limit to be exceeded in subsequent years with respect to one or more of the NEOs.
+The aggregate combination of salary, distributions from the 2005 VNQDC Plan or the 2012 NQDC Plan, payout from the EMPI Plan, the issuance of common shares from the 2007 Incentive Equity Plan or the 2012 Incentive Equity Plan, vesting of restricted shares and restricted share units and related dividends or dividend equivalents on restricted shares or restricted share units has caused, with respect to 2013, the \$1 million limit to be exceeded in subsequent years with respect to one or more of the NEOs.
 "Qualified performance-based compensation" under Section 162(m) of the Code generally is excluded from this limitation.
-In 2012, our shareholders approved the 2012 EMPI Plan and the 2012 Incentive Equity Plan exdex, and the 2012 Incentive Equity Plan is designed to permit us to grant incentive awards, and the 2012 Incentive Equity Plan and some awards under the 2012 EMPI Plan may not qualify as "qualified performance-based compensation" for purposes of Section 162(m) of the Code under certain circumstances.
+In 2012, our shareholders approved the 2012 EMPI Plan and the 2012 Incentive Equity Plan, which replaced the respective predecessor plans.
+The 2012 EMPI Plan is designed to permit us to grant incentive awards, and the 2012 Incentive Equity Plan is structured to permit us to grant certain equity-based awards, that may qualify as "qualified performance-based compensation" for purposes of Section 162(m) of the Code.
+However, purposes of Section 162(m) of the Code under certain circumstances.
 Although the Compensation Committee may take action intended to limit the impact of Section 162(m) of the Code, it also believes that the tax deduction is only one of several relevant considerations in setting compensation.
 The Compensation Committee believes that the tax deduction limitation should not be permitted to compromise our ability to design and maintain executive compensation arrangements that will attract and retain the executive talent to compete successfully.
 Accordingly, achieving the desired flexibility in the design and delivery of compensation may result in compensation that in certain cases is not deductible for federal income tax purposes, and it is possible that awards intended to qualify for Section 162(m) may not so qualify if all requirements for the "qualified performance-based compensation" exemption are not met.